klemjul/atlassian-cloud-jira-test-app/README.md

 # atlassian-cloud-jira-test-app

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Jira issue panel.
+This project contains a Forge app written in Javascript that that randomly adds generated user information on Jira issues.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.